faicker/wg-config/README.md

 The script config file is wg.def, create and edit it according to wg.def.sample.

+Copy client.conf.tpl.sample to client.conf.tpl and copy server.conf.tpl.sample to server.conf.tpl.

+ Edit tpl if you want to change some config.

 You can generate the public key and private key with command `wg genkey | tee prikey | wg pubkey > pubkey`.

 ### usage